 Welcome to Industrial/Organizational Psychology and Organizational Behavior.
 This course combines the theories and practical approaches of psychology to the world of contemporary organizations, or more simply - work.
-One way to better understand the scope of I/O psychology is to see it as a triplex of three different, and interdependent, streams: industrial, organizational (and its behaviors), and human factors.
+One way to better understand the scope of I/O psychology is to see it as a triplex of three different, though related, streams: industrial, organizational, and human factors.
 This course will provide an introduction to all three.